Playwright’s note:

 Spend more time talking with our children

-Schools can work on community building skills
+Schools can work on building a kinder community

 Improve our mental health resources